ods94065/challenge-six/README.md

 The original code accepts a number of design and maintainability limitations in the name of convenience and less code.
-It uses global variables liberally, interleaves business logic and presentation, and uses a totally unstructured approach to data that comes from accessing SQL cursor objects directly &ndash; all aspects of web appliaction design that I would not endorse if approaching a new project on my own terms.
+It uses global variables liberally, interleaves business logic and presentation, and uses a totally unstructured approach to data that comes from accessing SQL result sets directly &ndash; all aspects of web appliaction design that I would not endorse if approaching a new project on my own terms.
 Fixing these aspects, however, would increase the size of the codebase substantially, and give limited insight into the advantages or disadvantages of Lisp.
 Therefore, the Common Lisp implementation also adheres to this structure, which gets us relatively close to an apples-to-apples comparison.
 From this basis, I take whatever functional and syntactic benefits Lisp allows.

+Like I believe many Lisp programmers do, I have attempted to use functional patterns and utilities judiciously, but I have by no means attempted to make my code completely pure or functional.
+Comparisons with other functional programming languages like Haskell, which actually is quite a bit more streamlined than Lisp when it comes to functional programming features, could yield additional interesting fruit.

 ## Source Code Structure